 Areas of Interest

-Investigations into the formation and loss of the blood-brain and blood-retinal barrier in normal vascular biology, diabetes, cancer and stroke
+Investigations into the formation and loss of the blood-brain and blood-retinal barrier in normal vascular biology, diabetes and cancer

-Our long-term goal is to contribute to the development of novel treatments to prevent or reverse the debilitating loss of vision from diabetes.
+Our long-term goal is to contribute to the development of novel treatments to prevent or reverse the debilitating loss of vision from diabetes and stroke.

-The blood vessels in the brain and retina are different from other vascular beds.
-These vessels have tight control of what enters or leaves the neural tissue and contribute to the formation of the blood-brain and blood-retinal barriers.
-Our laboratory is specifically interested in the tight junction complex that contributes to the formation of this barrier.
-The tight junctions that connect the endothelial cells in the brain and retina are needed for normal neural function and may be compromised in a variety of disease states.
+The tight junction complex contributes an essential role in multi-cellular organisms by helping to create defined environments between tissues.
+Tight junctions create a tight seal between cells controlling the flux of fluids, proteins and even ions across tissue barriers.
+These barriers provide an essential function in a variety of tissues including the intestine, lung and kidneys.
+Our laboratory is specifically interested in the tight junction complex in specialized regions of the vasculature that help to create the blood-brain and blood-retinal barrier.
+The tight junctions that connect the endothelial cells in the brain and retina are needed for normal neural function and contribute to the neurovascular unit.
+This vascular barrier may be compromised in a variety of disease states.

 Diabetic retinopathy is the leading cause of visual loss in working age adults and is characterized by increased vascular permeability, leading to edema, or fluid accumulation, in the retina.
 Our laboratory works to understand the cellular and molecular basis for this change in vascular permeability by exploring the changes in the tight junction complex that controls the blood-retinal barrier.
-Our laboratory utilizes biochemical approaches such as mass spectrometry, cell biology techniques such as mutational analysis in vascular endothelial cell culture, and rat and mouse studies in models of diabetic retinopathy, in order to understand the mechanisms by which diabetes alters the tight junctions in the blood-retinal barrier.
+Our laboratory utilizes biochemical approaches such as mass spectrometry, cell biology techniques such as mutational analysis in vascular endothelial cell culture, and transgenic mouse studies in models of diabetic retinopathy, in order to understand the mechanisms by which diabetes alters the tight junctions in the blood-retinal barrier.
 Much of this research has centered on understanding how growth factors and cytokines signal to the tight junction complex and regulate vascular permeability.
-This research has led us to the identification of specific phosphorylation events that are necessary to regulate the dynamic movement of tight junctions from the cell border to the cell interior.
-Further, we have identified specific signaling molecules necessary for induction of vascular permeability and have successfully developed small molecule inhibitors that control or prevent both growth factor and inflammatory cytokine induced permeability.
-Currently, these inhibitors are under development as novel therapies to treat macular edema.
+Our laboratory was one of the first to identify phosphorylation of junctional protein occludin as a regulator of barrier properties.
+Our recent studies demonstrate that a transgenic mouse models expressing point mutants preventing this phosphorylation preserves the retinal vascular barrier during diabetes and importantly, prevents vision loss.
+Future studies will explore the intimate relationship between the retinal blood vessels and neural function to better understand the neurovascular unit.

 Honors & Awards